olin/studentgovernment/student_government_constitution.md

 #### Section 1.
 Election Monitor.

-The all school elections will be facilitated by a member of the Student Government not running for re-election.
-In the case that no member is eligible, the elections will be facilitated by the Dean of Student Life.
+The all-school elections will be facilitated by a member of the Student Government not running for re-election.
+In the case that no member is eligible, a substitute will be selected to perform the duties of the Election Monitor as specified in the By-Laws.

 #### Section 2.
 Campaigning.